gpdowney/lightweightLSAT/docs/how-to-study/pitfalls.md

 When you immediately look up the explanation, mostly what you learn is how to look up explanations.
 When you force yourself to struggle with difficult problems, you learn how to overcome difficulty.

-[Learn about puzzle practice, the practice of sticking with problems.][6]
+!!! info "[Learn about puzzle practice, the practice of sticking with problems][puzzle]"

 Worst of all, when you practice deferring to experts, you're learning to not trust yourself.